rbowsley/lamplighthelp/source/27-0-0_The_Media_Module.markdown

 # 27.0.0 The Media Module

-> The Media Module is a way to store documents, pictures and video content about your work and {{users}}
+> The Media Module is a way to store documents, pictures and video content about your work and {{user}}s